Many thanks to them all for their time and expertise

 Across a 15-year period, Soren has worked in industries ranging from Oil and Gas with BG Group/Shell, to Pharma with Bayer to tech and AI with TikTok and now Databricks.

 Philip began his career as a mobility tax advisor with PwC, joining American Express as Manager for Global Mobility Taxation in 2004.
 Philip led the American Express Global Mobility Tax team, adding Global Employment Tax Governance, Strategy & Operations to his portfolio in 2014.
+In 2025 he moved to Virgin Atlantic Airways in the role of Employment Tax lead.

 Under his leadership the Employment Tax function at American Express migrated from Finance into HR in 2019.
-He subsequently led the transformation of the function, establishing a global operating model, developing and implementing new controls and processes in partnership with a single global
+He subsequently led the transformation of the function, establishing a global operating model, developing and implementing new controls and processes in partnership with a single global.

 Miriam is an international Mobility specialist at NN Group, which is a company in the financial services industry.
 In this position she supports NN Group in creating a truly international working environment, while ensuring compliance in all relevant areas (e.g. income tax, corporate tax, social security, pensions, immigration, labour law).